yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/UFS.rst

 .. rubric:: Introduction
    :name: introduction-linux-ufs

-Universal Flash Storage (UFS) is high performance mass storage device with a serial interface.
-Its primarily used as a high performance data storage device for embedded applications.
+Universal Flash Storage (UFS) is a high performance mass storage device with a serial interface.
+It is primarily used as a high performance data storage device for embedded applications.
 There are JEDEC standards governing UFS device and host controller.
 UFS adapts MIPI MPHY and MIPI UniPro standards.